swisskyrepo/PayloadsAllTheThings/Upload Insecure Files/README.md

 ### Configuration Files

-If you are trying to upload files to a PHP server, take a look at the .htaccess trick to execute code.
+If you are trying to upload files to a :
+- PHP server, take a look at the .htaccess trick to execute code.
-If you are  trying to upload files to an ASP server, take a look at the .config trick to execute code.
+- ASP server, take a look at the .config trick to execute code.

 Configuration files examples
 - .htaccess